 For power pumping mode, it also generates the necessary voltage levels for driving the LCD panel with a different bias such as 1/2 or 1/3.
-Its power sources involve VDD and internal Vreg.
+Its power sources involve VDD.
 Basically, the power source (VDD), provides the voltage to VLCD, V2, or V1, which is chosen by option.